United Kingdom profile

 It is the first formal coalition government in 70 years to govern the UK, where the electoral system usually guarantees a majority for the largest party.

-The partnership has proved fractious, with Mr Cameron at times seen as struggling to maintain discipline.
+The partnership has proved fractious, with Mr Cameron at times seen as struggling to keep it on track.
 Several constitutional reform projects - including plans for an elected upper house of parliament and changes to voting for the lower house - have fallen by the wayside as a result of deep differences between the two parties.Deep cuts

 On coming to power, the new PM was confronted by a daunting economic situation, with the UK only slowly emerging from a deep recession caused by the 2008 global financial collapse, and facing a rapidly mounting budget deficit.